-First, in a world of expanding supply chain risks and "shadow IT," boards should oversee company processes to track technology assets and "Where cybersecurity issues are central to the business, some companies have created a technology committee rather than saddle the audit committee with additional work.
-Other companies have a risk committee." understand associated threats.
+First, in a world of expanding supply chain risks and "shadow IT," boards should oversee company processes to track technology assets and understand associated threats.
 This could be satisfied, for example, via an IT asset mapping exercise, where the organization evaluates the location and interconnections among its various IT devices and networks to understand on what its IT systems depend and what is most critical.
 The board will want to ensure that management is aware of any technology blind spots, like unmanaged IT assets, and how the company addresses potential blind spots.